riotrequest/greenarrow_email_campaign_dispatch/README.md

 This script is available under the [MIT License](LICENSE).

 Feel free to use, modify, and distribute it according to your requirements.
-If you encounter any issues or have suggestions for improvements, please open an issue or contribute to the project.
+If you encounter any issues or have suggestions for improvements, don't bother.